 About

-aims to provide some differences, but its key feature is the ability to create impressive and easy-to-reproduce plots with very few lines of code.
+fleur aims to provide some differences, but its key feature is the ability to create impressive and easy-to-reproduce plots with very few lines of code.
 It is well-suited for both exploratory data analysis and more goal-oriented analysis.
-More generally, fleur
+More generally, fleur tries to:

 - being super easy to use